astropy/astropy/docs/development/releasing.rst

 visible interfaces.
 They should only fix bugs on the previous major/minor release and may also refactor internal APIs or include omissions from previous releases--that is, features that were documented to exist but were accidentally left out of the previous release.
+They may also include changes to docstrings that enhance clarity but do not describe new features (e.g., more examples, typo fixes, etc).

 Bug fix releases are typically managed by maintaining one or more bug fix branches separate from the master branch (the release procedure below discusses